MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

    -   Message Consumption rates: Customers can use a mix of Regular and Generative AI messages.
        - Regular (non-generative AI) = 1 message
        - Generative AI (Gen AI) answers over your data = 2 messages
-   -   Gen AI
-   -   AI-enabled conversations: Consumption rate of 2 messages when Generative AI is used
+   -   Gen AI-enabled conversations: Consumption rate of 2 messages when Generative AI is used
    -   Copilot: Create and iterate chatbot topics using expanded natural language capabilities
    -   Power Automate for Microsoft Copilot: Create cloud flows (Automated, instant, and scheduled flows) within the context of Microsoft Copilot Studio bots
    -   Connectors: Standard, Premium, and Custom connectors